South Australia: Other sports

 Sixty-three percent of South Australian children took part in organised sports in 2002–2003.

-The ATP Adelaide was a tennis tournament held from 1972 to 2008 that then moved to Brisbane and was replaced with The World Tennis Challenge a Professional Exhibition Tournament that is part of the Australian Open Series.
+The ATP Adelaide was a tennis tournament held from 1972 to 2008 that then moved to Brisbane.
+Since 2020, South Australia has hosted the Adelaide International tennis tournament.
 Also, the Royal Adelaide Golf Club has hosted nine editions of the Australian Open, with the most recent being in 1998.

 The state has hosted the Tour Down Under cycle race since 1999.

 Places

 Crime

 Crime in South Australia is managed by the South Australia Police (SAPOL), various state and federal courts in the criminal justice system and the state Department for Correctional Services, which administers the prisons and remand centre.

 Crime statistics for all categories of offence in the state are provided on the SAPOL website, in the form of rolling 12-month totals.
-Crime statistics from the 2017–18 national ABS Crime Victimisation Survey show that between the years 2008–09 and 2017–18, the rate of victimisation in South Australia declined for assault and most household crime types.
+Crime statistics from the 2017–18 national ABS Crime Victimisation Survey show that between 2008–09 and 2017–18, the rate of victimisation in South Australia declined for assault and most household crime types.

-In 2013 Adelaide was ranked the safest capital city in Australia.
+In 2013, Adelaide was ranked the safest capital city in Australia.